Thoughts on Coil

 The Coil help says that the amount paid starts at $0.36 USD/h and tapers off after you have spent $4.50.
 It also says that Coil will continue paying after you spend your full $5.
 I guess the expectation is that most users don’t spend all of their budget and Coil uses the unused budget to fund the over-budget users while pocketing the difference?
 I would like to see a proper description of Coil’s business model.

 If Coil continues the current strategy of paying sites for the entire month then they must decrease the base rate as more sites start supporting Web Monetization, otherwise your budget would run out much faster and Coil would end up paying out of their own pocket.
 This will reduce the profit per user, which reduces the amount that publishers receive for benefits such as disabling ads.
-While the total income for sites may stay the same (if Coil increases subscribers at a similar rate) the lower per-user value makes it harder to justify the incentives (you will be showing less ads while not making any more money from Web Monetization).
+While the total income for sites may stay the same (if Coil increases subscribers at a similar rate) the lower per-user value makes it harder to justify the incentives (you will be showing fewer ads while not making any more money from Web Monetization).

 Not only does the extension require access to all sites (for reading the meta tag and informing the site that a payment was made) it sends a lot of information to Coil.